-The treatment for a meniscus injury not only depends on the severity of the injury, but the location of the injury on the meniscus.
+The treatment for a torn meniscus in Los Angeles is not only depends on the severity of the injury, but the location of the injury on the meniscus.
 If the injury is minor to moderate, and in an area of good blood flow, then the tear may be able to heal somewhat, on its own, with time and rest.
 However, if the tear is in an area of the meniscus that receives poor blood supply, the meniscus will not be able to heal on its own even given time and rest, and may continue to cause pain and discomfort and require surgical intervention.

 Many times, a torn meniscus is sustained along with other knee ligament injuries (i.e. ACL injury).
 This happens a lot during sports activities when players twist a knee or the knee absorbs direct contact such as during a tackle in football.
 In these cases, surgery will probably be needed to repair several damaged parts of the knee.

 In addition to athletes, older people can be more likely to suffer meniscus tears than the general population.
 The main difference is that their injuries are referred to as degenerative meniscal tears.
 It is possible for meniscal cartilage to weaken or thin over time, and aged or worn tissue is prone to tearing.
 Even a minor knee twist might be enough to cause a torn meniscus in older people with weakened cartilage.

 Failure to properly treat a meniscus tear could cause the knee to slip, pop, or lock, if a piece of cartilage were to come loose and drift into the knee joint.